NY Times head accuses BBC chief of misleading parliament

 "Ethics are central to the New York Times and if it transpires that Thompson has misled people, he could be in trouble.
 Similarly if the Trust was told more then they are letting on then Patten will be a very difficult position."

-The inquiry into payments to senior BBC staff was triggered after Thompson's successor, George Entwistle, left the BBC late last year after just 54 days in the top job with 450,000 pounds.
+The inquiry into payouts to senior BBC staff was triggered after Thompson's successor, George Entwistle, left the BBC late last year after just 54 days in the top job with a payoff of 450,000 pounds.

 He stepped down to take responsibility for a BBC news report which falsely accused a former senior politician of child abuse and allegations the corporation covered up decades of sex abuse by one of its late stars, Jimmy Savile.